 A big question with a simple answer: The best bank in Switzerland is the one that suits you best.

-Many Swiss banks offer very similar services and differ in their Price structure nevertheless decisive.
-Therefore, pay attention to which bank offers favourable conditions in the areas that are important to you.
+Many Swiss banks offer very similar services and yet differ significantly in their price structure.
+Therefore, make sure which bank offers fair conditions in the areas that are important to you.

 Examples?